-Net Nanny Review 2024: A Customizable Parental Control App
+Net Nanny Review 2024: Does This Outdated Parental Control App Still Hold Up Today?

-If you’re serious about keeping your children safe online, consider investing in parental control software.
-Net Nanny offers essential features like location tracking and screen time management, but the app isn’t as user-friendly as others in the market.
+After testing Net Nanny on our own devices, we found the parental control app offers essential features like location tracking and screen time management, but isn’t as user-friendly as others in the market.

 Editorial Rating